 Region 1 is the upper bone region.
 The characteristics of the bone, its thickness-thinness, the presence-absence of a belt, the width, the axe, curvature problem, differences between the two sides are taken into account and noted.

 Region 2 is the central region of the nose.
 Here, there are middle cartilages and upper lateral cartilages, which we call septum.
 These are building blocks in a dynamic system that sets the aesthetic lines of the backbone of the nose, as well as the velocity of entry into the air.
-The narrowness of this region, the weakness and instability of the cartilages, will affect air entry and will act as one of the possible causes of various heart diseases in older ages.
+The narrowness of this region, any weakness and instability of the cartilages, will affect air entry and will act as one of the possible causes of various heart diseases in older ages.

 Region 3 is the tip of the nose.
 This region is formed of the septum and lower lateral cartilages.
-The size, deformaty, irregularity, asymmetry, lip-to-nose angle etc. of this region is assessed in detail.
+The size, deformity, irregularity, asymmetry, lip-to-nose angle, etc. of this region is assessed in detail.
 Cosmetic nose surgery; which is noted in the patient’s examination and shared with the patient, is decided to correct the shape of the nose and breathing problems in line with a plan.
 According to the experience of the surgeon, if different techniques are available, the ideal choice is the appropriate surgical technique required for the nose.
 The most commonly used surgical techniques are delivery techniques, which we call open, closed or semi-open.
 We cannot argue which method is better.
 Because achieving the same results with different means is in the nature of science.
 Each technique has its advantages and disadvantages or different advantages in its details.
-Instead of defending the superiority of a basic technique it’s better to gain enough experience to dominate all techniques and providing the patient with the most suitable treatment.
+Instead of defending the superiority of a basic technique, it’s better to gain enough experience to dominate all techniques and provide the patient with the most suitable treatment.

 The operation is performed under general anesthesia.
 We start by injecting a special liquid with the aim of reducing bleeding.
 Bone and cartilage structures are revealed through the tip or inside of the nose.
 First, the middle cartilage segment, which we call the septum, is corrected and the cartilage tissue from which it will be needed is removed.
 Then the excess bone and cartilage on the back of the nose is removed by grinding or cutting it.
 The nasal bones are narrowed down with the help of small cutters from the sides.
-Upper cartilages located in the middle of the nose and serving as a valve for breathing (Valv) are corrected.
+Upper cartilages located in the middle of the nose and serving as a valve for breathing are corrected.
 If necessary, cartilages taken from the septum are used here.
 For the tip of the nose, the lower wing cartilages and the lower part of the septum are straightened together and the cartilage taken from the septum is used for this.
 The most important aspect for the aesthetic appearance is the face structure of the person.
 The most natural appearance must be given without disrupting the function of the nose.

 The surgery lasts about 2 hours on average and a plastic splint is placed on the nose at the end of the operation.
 We place a few small stitches at the tip of the nose.
 A silicone plug is placed according to the process performed in the nose.
 Their removal is on Day 7 and is a painless process.
 Recovery is about 7-10 days.
 It takes three months to 1 year to see the final state of the nose.